 Use the right brush to maintain healthy hair.
 Depending on your dog’s hair type, a bristle brush or slicker brush could be your best option.

 Use supplements year-round

 Another supplement that can help with shedding is probiotics.
-If your dog has a sensitive stomach and often has trouble digesting their food, this will indirectly impact the quality of their skin and coat.
+If your dog has a sensitive stomach and often has trouble digesting food, this will indirectly impact the quality of the dog’s skin and coat.

 If their stomach isn’t absorbing their food’s nutrients properly, this will affect other areas of their body, including their skin and coat health.
 And when their skin and coat aren’t healthy, shedding is more pronounced.